rodrigorc/papercraft/README.md

 ## Installation

 If you use Windows, this program does not use any installation, you just copy it into a local folder and run it.
+Just download the latest package from [here][TAG] and uncompress it to your destination folder.

-First you need to grab the latest Gtk-3 package from [here][GTK] and uncompress it to your destination folder.
-This rarely changes so you don't need to update it with new Papercraft versions.
+Select the Win32 or Win64 version depending on your particular Windows and preferences.
+If you do not know which one you need, try both and see what happens.

-Then you need the latest version of Papercraft from [here][TAG].
-Copy it to the same folder.
 Then run the program directly by double-clicking or create a shortcut to your desktop.

-If you use Linux you can compile it from source (quite easy, really) or ask your distribution to pre-package it.
-Or you can request a precompiled binary, I may try that some day...
+If you use Linux you can compile it from source (quite easy, really) or use the precompiled AppImage from the [releases][TAG] page.
+Remember to set the downloaded file to _executable_, then just run it.

 If you use any other OS you can try compiling from source, but I don't know if you will succeed.
 Let me now either way.